 The effects of sun damage, pollutants in the air and certain lifestyle behaviors can, over time, cause unwanted lines and wrinkles in our skin, resulting in an aged appearance.
 Laser resurfacing can help reduce and reverse the damage by safely and effectively removing dermal layers to help promote healthy skin, eliminate fine lines, reduce wrinkles and improve your skin’s texture.
-Dr. Hunts, using a CO2 Laser (considered the gold standard in lasers), has over 12 years of experience and was one of the first physicians in our area to offer this treatment.
+Our surgeons use a CO2 Laser (considered the gold standard in lasers), and have over 15 years of experience.

 Common areas for treatment:

 - Periocular (around the eyes)